fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 * `subcaption` sets the sub-caption of the chart.
 * `xAxisName` sets the name of the x-axis, whereas `yAxisName` sets the name of the y-axis.
 * `numberPrefix` adds a prefix to all the numbers visible on the chart.
 * Please note, we have used the `theme` attribute in the chart's data and provided `fusion` (default theme) as its value.
-Using themes, you can centralize your cosmetic and functional properties across various charts in your web application.
+Using themes, you can centralize cosmetic and functional properties across various charts in your web application.

 #### Cosmetic Attributes